Luke-Glover/COMP3100_Assignment_Stage_2/README.md

 "combined" with the already running or waiting job, and this new "super job" is scheduled again if possible.

-For example, imagine a system with two dual core servers and one quad core server.
+For example, imagine a system with two dual-core servers and one quad core server.
 A job requiring two cores is already running on the first server.

 Server A - 0 / 2 core available <br>